Shariff Abdul Samat: Personal life and death

-On 31 May 2001, Shariff, then 17 years old, encountered the 8-member gang 369, known as Salakau, who attacked him and his two other friends while they were walking along South Bridge Road, having mistook them as members of their rival gang Sakongsa (303).
-The gang killed one of his friends, then-17-year-old football player Sulaiman bin Hashim (with whom Shariff was close to).
-During the attack, Shariff, who was named Muhammad Shariff bin Abdul Samat in court documents at that time, was stabbed on the back but survived.
-Despite being stabbed, Shariff managed to escape to the nearest police station with his other friend (another footballer, Mohammed Imran bin Mohammed Ali) to inform the police.
+On 31 May 2001, Shariff, then 17 years old, encountered the 8-member gang 369, known as Salakau, who attacked him and his two other friends while they were walking along South Bridge Road, having mistook them as members of rival gang Sakongsa (303).
+The gang killed one of his friends, then-17-year-old Sulaiman bin Hashim, who Shariff was close to.
+Despite being stabbed on the back, Shariff managed to escape to the nearest police station with his other friend (another footballer, Mohammed Imran bin Mohammed Ali) to inform the police.
 He was hospitalised and later discharged on 2 June 2001.
 Six of the attackers were eventually arrested, jailed and caned for rioting and culpable homicide, but the remaining two assailants remain at large till this day.
 The case was re-enacted in local crime show True Files, which features the death of Sulaiman and the murder trial of the Salakau gang members.
-Shariff, a survivor and witness of the attack, was portrayed by actor A.L.
-Imran.
-He was addressed solely by his given name in the episode to protect his real identity.
+Shariff was portrayed by actor A.L.
+Imran and addressed solely by his given name to protect his real identity.

-On 10 November 2015, Shariff assaulted his brother-in-law over an incident.
-He later pleaded guilty to voluntarily causing hurt to his brother-in-law and on 24 May 2016, he was sentenced to 2 weeks' imprisonment.
+On 10 November 2015, Shariff assaulted his brother-in-law and later pleaded guilty to voluntarily causing hurt.
+On 24 May 2016, he was sentenced to 2 weeks' imprisonment.
 The crime he was found guilty of would have led to him jailed up to two years and fined $5,000.

 On 10 February 2020, Shariff died of a heart attack at the age of 36.